Presentation: Basics, charge and control circuits/ ideas for singe cell lithium rechargeable batteries

 Where the word "radar" stands for an active transmission of a signal coming from aboard a flying object.
 Well known as "transponders" the device sends an active signal which can be of different quality.
 The earliest systems gave an identifier or answer code (aka "Squawk code") so that the signal of the primary radar and the received signal of the transponder could be matched.

-Today a system known as "ADS-B- Automatic Dependent Surveillance - Broadcast - is used in many (commercial) airplanes.
+Today a system known as "ADS-B" - Automatic Dependent Surveillance - Broadcast - is used in many (commercial) airplanes.
 Once the systems on the plane are on, ADS-B is also automatically activated.
 Already on ground the system gets automatically interrogated by ground (radar) stations so that the signals can be matched.
 But those newer systems not only give an identifier, but also lots of other data like speed, altitude, heading and more.
 The Boeing 777-200 MH370 is equipped with those systems.
 The range also depends both on the (height/ distance) of the airplane and the quality of the receiving (ground) station.
+The frequency of ADS-B is 1090MHz.

 Voice Radio Transmissions

 Even if many of the processes in aviation are automatically done there is still a lot of live voice communication between pilots an (ground) stations.
 This is done mostly on VHF (Very high frequency).
 The normal air radio frequencies are between 108 and 137 MHz.
 Military often uses other (higher) frequencies.
+As with all high frequencies the transfer of messages underlies technical constrains like range, weather, power of the sender, height, and receiver sensitivity.
+So in some parts of the world there still have to be used less sophisticated radio signals to get contact to the ground.

 ACARS - Aircraft Communications Addressing and Reporting System

-In case of an emergency EPIRBs - Emergency position-indicating radiobeacon stations - are automatically activated.
+In case of an emergency EPIRBs- Emergency position-indicating radiobeacon stations - are automatically activated.
 They are also constrained in respect to range and especially the time (about 30 days) they are able to send signals.
 There are a lot of systems for different use cases available (More info: https://en.wikipedia.org/wiki/Emergency_position-indicating_radiobeacon_station).

 Finally there are other means of identifying flying objects like satellites which are capable of visual or radio tracking, flying radar/ radio stations like AWACS-planes (Airborne Warning And Control System) and other and more secret ways to identfy objects in the airspace.
+But those are special ways and normally not involved with commercial aviation.

 I'm a lot into 3D-printing the last months so it was quite silent with news in the blog.
 Staring at plastic building up in layers so thin you can barely see them is very fascinating as it builds up a new dimension one is not used to see.
 But the plastic material called "filament" for 3D-printers is neither very cheap nor you have a great choice of colors or materials (yet).